 Even in absence of important RNA structures, synonymous codons do not evolve completely neutrally.
 Some codons are favored over others in many species (Plotkin and Kudla, 2011).
 Recent studies have shown that genetically engineered HIV strains with altered codon usage can in some cases produce more viral protein, but in general replicate less efficiently (Keating et al., 2009; Li et al., 2012; Ngumbela et al., 2008).
 Codon deoptimization has been suggested as attenuation strategy for polio and influenza (Coleman et al., 2008; Mueller et al., 2010).
 Purifying selection beyond the protein sequence is therefore expected (Forsdyke, 1995; Snoeck et al., 2011) and it has been shown that rates of evolution at synonymous sites vary along the HIV genome (Mayrose et al., 2007).
 Positive selection through the host adaptive immune system, however, is restricted to changes in the amino acid sequence.

 In this paper, we characterize the dynamics of synonymous mutations in env and show that a substantial fraction of these mutations is deleterious.
 We argue that synonymous mutations reach high frequencies via genetic hitchhiking due to the small recombination rate of HIV (Batorsky et al., 2011; Neher and Leitner, 2010).
-We then compare our observations to computational models of HIV evolution and derive estimates for the effect synonymous mutations have on fitness.
+We then compare our observations to computational models of HIV evolution and derive estimates for the effect synonymous mutations on fitness.
 Extending the analysis of fixation probabilities to the nonsynonymous mutations, we show that time dependent selection or strong competition of escape mutations inside the same epitope are necessary to explain the observed patterns of fixation and loss.

 Results